 With Microsoft 3652, you can be productive wherever life takes you.
 View, edit, or share Word, Excel, and PowerPoint files from your PC or phone.*

-Get started with Link to Windows and the Your Phone app
+Get started with Link to Windows and the Microsoft Phone Link app

-Learn how to connect Link to Windows on your Samsung device and the new Your Phone app on your PC so you can stay productive wherever you are.*
+Learn how to connect Link to Windows on your Samsung device and the new Phone Link on your PC so you can stay productive wherever you are.*